jomiq/gpx2artdata/README.md

 The `dictionary` is a list used for auto-suggesting taxon names and spell checking.
 Functions for fetching and filtering taxon data are in `scripts/species_list.py`.

+### Versioning
+Use `scripts/bump-version.sh` to generate CHANGELOG.md and maintain semantic versioning info.

 ## Test
 TODO.